AndreMariano100/PDFTable-Extractor/README.md

 # PDFTable-Extractor

-This program aims at helping extracting tables from PDF files.
+This program aims at helping to extract tables from PDF files.
 It uses two know PDF libraries for the task:

 .
 PyMuPDF: used to help navigating through the pages abd to define the table borders.